Holes (film): Plot

-In Green Lake, Texas, the Yelnats family has been cursed to be unlucky, which they blame on their ancestor Elya's failure to keep a promise to fortune teller Madame Zeroni over a century earlier in Latvia.
-One day, Stanley Yelnats IV is wrongfully convicted of stealing a pair of sneakers donated to charity by baseball player Clyde "Sweet Feet" Livingston, and is sentenced to 18 months of hard labor at Camp Green Lake, a juvenile detention camp, in lieu of jail time.
+The Yelnats family has been cursed with bad luck, which they blame on their ancestor Elya's failure to keep a promise to fortune teller Madame Zeroni over a century earlier in Latvia.
+One day, Stanley Yelnats IV is wrongfully convicted of stealing a pair of sneakers donated to charity by baseball player Clyde "Sweet Feet" Livingston, and is sentenced to 18 months of hard labor at Camp Green Lake, a juvenile detention camp in Texas, in lieu of jail time.

 The camp is in a dry lake bed where rain never falls and venomous yellow-spotted lizards thrive.
 Stanley meets warden Louise Walker, her assistant Mr. Sir, and counselor Dr. Steve Pendanski.
-Inmates, nicknamed Zero, Zig-Zag, Armpit, Squid, X-Ray, and Magnet, dig holes daily, earning a day off for interesting finds.
-After Stanley discovers a golden lipstick tube marked K.B. and a fossil, he's accepted into the group and nicknamed Caveman.
+Inmates, nicknamed Zero, Zig-Zag, Armpit, Squid, X-Ray, and Magnet, dig holes daily, earning a day off for any finds that intrigue Louise.
+After Stanley discovers a golden lipstick tube marked K.B. and a fossil, he is accepted into the group and nicknamed Caveman.
 When Magnet steals Mr. Sir's sunflower seeds, Stanley assumes responsibility and is taken to Walker's cabin.
-He finds wanted posters there and learns "KB" stands for Katherine "Kissin' Kate" Barlow, a school teacher-turned-outlaw who once robbed a money chest from his great-grandfather Stanley Yelnats Sr. After admonishing Mr. Sir for his irrelevant report, Walker lets Stanley return to work.
+He finds wanted posters there and learns "KB" stands for Katherine "Kissin' Kate" Barlow, a schoolteacher-turned-outlaw who once robbed a money chest from his great-grandfather Stanley Yelnats Sr. After admonishing Mr. Sir for his report, Louise lets Stanley return to work.

 Camp Green Lake's history is revealed in flashbacks as a flourishing lakeside community in the 19th century.
 Kate romantically bonds with Sam, an African-American onion merchant who helps repair her schoolhouse.
 When the wealthy Charles "Trout" Walker discovers the two kissing, he informs the other citizens out of jealousy, and they burn down the schoolhouse and murder Sam.
-In retaliation, Kate becomes an outlaw, hunting down Walker's men and earning her nickname by kissing the men she murders.
-As her legend is established, Green Lake declines due to the lake's sudden evaporation.
-Years later, Kate is found by the now-destitute Walkers; before allowing herself to be lethally bitten by a lizard, she boasts neither Trout nor his descendants will find her buried fortune.
+(After this murder, no rain falls on Green Lake for over a century.)
+In retaliation, Kate becomes an outlaw, hunting down Trout's men and earning her nickname by kissing the men she murders.
+As her legend is established, Green Lake declines due to the lake's gradual evaporation.
+Years later, Kate is found by the now-destitute Walkers.
+Before allowing herself to be lethally bitten by a lizard, she boasts neither Trout nor his descendants will find her buried fortune.